videolan/x265/doc/reST/cli.rst

 	The encoder may internally lower the number of slices to ensure each slice codes at least 10 16x16 rows of lowres blocks.
-If slices are used in lookahead, the are logged in the list of tools as *lslices*.
+If slices are used in lookahead, they are logged in the list of tools as *lslices*.

 	**Values:** 0 - disabled (default).
 1 is the same as 0.
 Max 16